-6.5.2 Goals for Primary Settlement Areas The following goals are established:
+6.5.2 Goals for Primary Settlement Areas

-ne following goals are established:
+The following goals are established:

-- To provide opportunities for new residential, commercial, community facilities and industrial development. - Expansion of urban settlement boundaries will be based on the availability of public water and sewer and a demonstrated need for the urban growth. - To prevent fringe or sprawl development patterns by efficient concentration of urban uses. - To provide a broad mix of quality housing choices, both to rent and to own, in sufficient supply and variety in type, cost, affordability and location to meet the varying housing needs of the community. - To promote the creative use of landscaping, energy efficiency, building and site design in residential development and the integration of new buildings to harmonize with established areas. - To maintain stable, safe, attractive, and healthy residential neighbourhoods while protecting from conflicting land uses. - To promote architecturally compatible housing and compatible lot sizes in existing residential areas. - To limit industrial uses to those that are in compliance with Provincial emissions standards and servicing capacities. - To retain the maximum flexibility for commercial and industrial uses in hamlets.
-These uses can locate in the urban designation with the appropriate amendment to the Zoning By-law. - To designate lands as commercial or industrial in the larger settlements. - To guide the location of development ensuring its compatibility with surrounding land uses. - To meet the urban natural environment, parks and open space needs of the
+- To provide opportunities for new residential, commercial, community facilities and industrial development. - Expansion of urban settlement boundaries will be based on the availability of public water and sewer and a demonstrated need for the urban growth. - To prevent fringe or sprawl development patterns by efficient concentration of urban uses. - To provide a broad mix of quality housing choices, both to rent and to own, in sufficient supply and variety in type, cost, affordability and location to meet the varying housing needs of the community. - To promote the creative use of landscaping, energy efficiency, building and site design in residential development and the integration of new buildings to harmonize with established areas. - To maintain stable, safe, attractive, and healthy residential neighbourhoods while protecting from conflicting land uses. - To promote compatible housing in established residential neighbourhoods through application of the County of Huron's Residential Intensification Guideline. (as amended by OPA #13). - To limit industrial uses to those that are in compliance with Provincial emissions standards and servicing capacities. - To retain the maximum flexibility for commercial and industrial uses in hamlets.
+These uses can locate in the urban designation with the appropriate amendment to the Zoning By-law. - To designate lands as commercial or industrial in the larger settlements. - To guide the location of development ensuring its compatibility with surrounding land uses.

-- community and to protect unique or fragile natural landscapes. - To ensure development is directed outside areas of natural hazards to ensure proper land use and to minimize risk to life and property.
+- To meet the urban natural environment, parks and open space needs of the community and to protect unique or fragile natural landscapes. - To ensure development is directed outside areas of natural hazards to ensure proper land use and to minimize risk to life and property.